holycrap872/ucls-ml-ai/CourseMaterial/02_sde_bootcamp/00_vscode_basics/lesson_plan.md

         - Come with tools to help (e.g., spell check)
 - VSCode
     - Why vscode
-    - Get everyone running a simple "hello world" program
-- Extensions
-    - Python Extension
-    - Pylance
-    - Vim!
 - Story about ctrl-r
 - What are common things you do with programming tool?
     - Selectively running code with shift-enter
         - Make sure to run libraries first
     - Fuzzy file search
     - How do we catch ourselves when we don't know what we don't know?
+- Debugging
+    - Have run through

 ### Resources
 - https://youtu.be/B-s71n0dHUk